-Board of Education Meetings are generally held twice a month on the 2nd and 4th Wednesday of each month.
-During the months of March (due to Spring Break), July, November, December, and June there will only be one meeting on the second Wednesday of the month.
+Board of Education Meetings will be held once a month on the third Wednesday of each month.
+During the month of June, the meeting will be held on the first Wednesday of the month.
+During the month of July, the Board will meet on the second Wednesday of the month.
 Board meetings are held at the Administrative Center.
 The Administrative Center is located at 20100 S. Spruce Drive, Frankfort II 60423.
 All meetings are open to the public and begin promptly at 7 P.M.